ptheywood/gtc-2019-talk/presentation.md

 I've ommited the detectors to try and keep this simple.

-So we have 3 possible states, represented by the circle:
+So we have 3 possible states, shown by the circles

 Queued vehicles are waiting to enter the simulation on an entrance edge,